Top two museums

 Other very popular museums

 Opened to the public in 1986, the Museum of Cycladic Art in Athens houses a collection of art work from Cyclades.
-The pieces of art are over 5,000 years old.
+The art is over 5,000 years old.

 The Benaki Museum features an extensive collection that demonstrates how the Greek culture has developed from 3000 BC until the early twentieth century.